Kris Town of Bath Boxcars

 Kris Town of Bath tuscan boxcar

-Town of Bath bicentennial boxcar; tuscan; yellow lettering and Berkeley Springs logo; sliding yellow plug doors; half ladders; less than 100 produced in April 1977.
-Variation not in Greenberg's.
+Town of Bath Bicentennial boxcar; tuscan; yellow lettering and Berkeley Springs logo; sliding yellow plug doors; half ladders.
+Less than 100 produced in April 1977.
+Tuscan boxcar variation not in Greenberg's.
 Photo courtesy of the M. Smith collection.

 Kris Town of Bath blue boxcar

-Town of Bath bicentennial boxcar; blue; yellow lettering and Berkeley Springs logo; sliding yellow smooth doors with NBT logo; half ladders; less than 100 produced in August 1975.
-Variation not in Greenberg's.
+Town of Bath Bicentennial boxcar; blue; yellow lettering and Berkeley Springs logo; sliding yellow smooth doors with NBT logo; half ladders.
+Less than 100 produced in August 1975.
+Blue boxcar variation not in Greenberg's.
 Photo courtesy of the B. Trappen collection.

 Previous Next